Gaumont News Theatre

 In 1938, the cinema was one of several Gaumont owned cinemas that participated in public demonstrations of the new Baird television system.
 It was re-named Gaumont News Theatre from 1st May 1939, and the programming now included a newsreel, short films and a serial.
 The cinema was closed for several weeks during 1940, due to wartime conditions, and it re-opened in November 1940.
 Unfortunately, it suffered severe damage by German bombs soon afterwards, and it never re-opened.
 The Christie organ was removed the damaged building in 1941, to be installed in the Plaza Cinema, Chorley, Lancashire.
 The building was further damaged by a German bombing raid on 17th April 1941, which totally destroyed the Shaftesbury Theatre (a live theatre), located directly opposite the former Gaumont News Theatre.

-The bombed out remains were finally demolished in 1957/1958, and in February 1959, an office block named Wingate House was opened, that also contained the Columbia Cinema in its basement (today operating as the 3-screen Curzon Soho).
+The bombed out remains were finally demolished in 1957/1958, and in February 1959, an office block named Wingate House was opened, that also contained the Columbia Cinema in its basement (today operating as the 3-screen Curzon Soho) which has its own page on Cinema Treasures.

 Just login to your account and subscribe to this theater